fpga-open-speech-tools/docs/getting_started.md

     - Or run `s3upload(mp,"[bucket name]","audiomini/[project_name]",true)` in the MATLAB Command Window

 # Deploying Design to SoC FPGA through Web App
-1. Connect to the Frost Hardware by navigating to `[ip address]:5000`
+1. Connect to the FrOST Hardware by navigating to `[ip address]:5000`
 2. Enter the bucket name that was created in AWS S3 Bucket - Step 2 and click `Update`
-3. Under device, select the correct Frost Hardware
+3. Under device, select the correct FrOST Hardware
 4. Under the project folder, click the download icon
 5. Once downloaded and installed, the project controls will be available